 A person who isn't competent to stand trial can't be convicted of a crime.
 Courts require competency before defendants stand trial in order to preserve due process—that is, to make sure the proceedings are fair.

-Defendants have an unassailable right to understand the proceedings against them and assist in their own defense.
-If they’re incapable of understanding and assisting, they’re legally incompetent.
+Defendants have an absolute right to understand the proceedings against them and assist in their own defense.
+If they're incapable of understanding and assisting, they're legally incompetent.

-No matter how clear the evidence of guilt is, mentally incompetent people can’t be convicted.
-A defendant might have shot someone in broad daylight, then confessed to the crime—if that defendant isn’t competent, criminal proceedings must wait.
-Authorities will arrest and hold the defendant in custody and the prosecution will file criminal charges, but the case can’t advance until the defendant’s competency is “restored.”
-The defendant can’t “waive” the issue of fitness to stand trial—the law requires competency before a case can proceed.
+No matter how clear the evidence of guilt is, mentally incompetent people can't be convicted.
+A defendant might have shot someone in broad daylight and then confessed to the crime—but if that defendant isn't competent, criminal proceedings must wait.
+That doesn't mean the defendant gets off scot free.
+Authorities will arrest and hold the defendant in custody and the prosecution will file criminal charges, but the case can't advance until the defendant's competency is "restored."
+(See What happens if a defendant is judged "incompetent to stand trial"?)
+The defendant can't waive (give up) the issue of fitness to stand trial—the law requires competency before a case can proceed.

 A court can find a defendant who has a mental illness diagnosis fit to proceed as long as the illness doesn't rise to the level of incompetence.
 For instance, if a defendant is taking prescription medications to manage mental illness, the court may find competency and move the case forward.
 Further, if a psychological evaluation determines that medication could improve a defendant's mental state, the court can order that the defendant receive the medication.